A Day Trip Through Kakheti: Wine, History, and Georgian Charm | Georgia the Country in Europe

 We visited the small St. Nino’s Cathedral, a beautiful stone building surrounded by gardens.
 Inside, you can see old frescoes and icons.
 Many Georgians come here to pray and pay their respects to St. Nino.
 There is also a holy spring nearby, believed to have healing powers.

 Tip: Dress modestly when visiting the convent.
 Women should cover their heads and both men and women should wear clothing that covers their knees and shoulders.
+They usually have scarves at the entrance you can borrow if you forget.

 History Fact: St. Nino was a Cappadocian woman who preached Christianity in Georgia.
 She is highly respected and many girls in Georgia are named "Nino" in her honor.
+Legend says she performed miracles with a cross made from vine branches, tying it with her own hair—a beautiful fusion of the coming faith with the land's ancient viticulture.

 We are greeted by one of the numerous darling Caucasian Shepherd Dogs (Caucasian Ovcharka) at the gates of Bodbe's St. Nino's Convent Cathedral.
 These big, fluffy dogs roam the streets of Georgia.
 They look strong and maybe a little scary, but they're actually very friendly and well-looked after.
 You'll often see them walking alongside their owners or just lounging around, enjoying the sunshine.
 These dogs are very important to Georgian culture and are often used to guard homes and livestock.

-A friendly Caucasian Shepherd Dog (Caucasian Ovcharka) at Bodbe's St. Nino's Convent Cathedral |
+A friendly Caucasian Shepherd Dog (Caucasian Ovcharka) lounging at the convent gates

 The nearby St. Nino's Monastery offers more fantastic views of the valley and the distant mountains.
 We took a moment to relax here, appreciating the beauty of nature and the calm atmosphere.

 Tip: This is a great spot for photography, especially during golden hour when the light is soft.
+The way the setting sun hits the valley and lights up the white stone of the convent is pure magic.

 Sighnaghi: The City of Love